wongzy/wongzy.github.io/source/_posts/deep-understanding-of-Android-ActivityManagerService.md

 ```

 mMainStack is AMS's member variable, type is ActivityStack, this class is Activity dispatch's core role,we will introduce base knowledge first.

+### Task, Back Stack, ActivityStack and Launch mode

+#### introduce for Task and Back Stack

+Task is a gather of activities.
+Why call it Activity?
+Activity is an organizational unit for performing a specific function.

+We can see a picture to distinguish task and activity, as follows: